Nutrition and Hepatitis: What you need to know

 Special note: Because Hepatitis E is mostly acute, it resolves on its own.
 There is no medication available to treat Hepatitis E. People infected with Hepatitis E, is advised to get enough rest, stay hydrated, follow a healthy balanced diet and to avoid alcohol consumption.

-If you have any further questions regarding the symptoms or nutritional management of Hepatitis contact one of our Dieticians so that they can advise you on the correct meal plan to meet your specific needs.
+If you have any further questions regarding the symptoms or nutritional management of Hepatitis contact your nearest dietician for more nutritional advice.